telerik/ajax-docs/api/server/Telerik.Web.UI.ImageEditor/CacheImageProvider.md

 ## Properties

-###  Storage `ImageStorage`

-Gets or sets the location where the  objects will be stored.
-            This property is set by the  instance.

 ###  ImageStorageKey `ImageStorage`

 Gets or sets a unique key that used to associate the current  instance with the images stored by the provider.